The City of Minneapolis would like to create a new 93,000 square foot Africa Village cultural area by:

 As the City moves forward, we will continue to engage residents, businesses, neighborhood organizations and community stakeholders.

-- The key elements of the Request For Proposal (RFP) listed in West Bank Business Association’s (WBBA) 2012 Lot A Vision and Planning document will be incorporated into the RFP.
+- The key elements of the Request For Proposal (RFP) listed in West Bank Business Association’s (WBBA) 2012 Lot A Vision and Planning document were incorporated into the RFP.

-- The development objectives – the heart of the RFP -- for the site will be shared with WBBA, Cedar Riverside Partnership (CRP) and the neighborhood for review and comment before the RFP is advertised.
+- The development objectives – the heart of the RFP - for the site were collectively developed and shared with WBBA, Cedar Riverside Partnership (CRP) and the neighborhood for review and comment before the RFP was advertised.

-- The selected development team will be required to connect regularly with the WBBA, CRP and the neighborhood throughout the development process.
+- The selected development team is required to connect regularly with the neighborhood throughout the process to get feedback on its proposal and development concepts.

 Planning Commission and City Council involvement